General Information About Adult Acute Myeloid Leukemia (AML)

 Incidence and Mortality

-Advances in the treatment of AML (also called acute myelogenous leukemia, acute nonlymphocytic leukemia, or ANLL) have resulted in substantially improved complete remission rates.
-Treatment should be sufficiently aggressive to achieve complete remission because partial remission offers no substantial survival benefit.
-Approximately 60% to 70% of adults with AML can be expected to attain complete remission status following appropriate induction therapy.
-More than 25% of adults with AML (about 45% of those who attain complete remission) can be expected to survive 3 or more years and may be cured.
+Advances in the treatment of AML (also called acute myelogenous leukemia, acute nonlymphocytic leukemia [ANLL]) have resulted in substantially improved complete remission (CR) rates.
+Treatment should be sufficiently aggressive to achieve CR because partial remission offers no substantial survival benefit.
+Approximately 60% to 70% of adults with AML can be expected to attain CR status following appropriate induction therapy.
+More than 25% of adults with AML (about 45% of those who attain CR) can be expected to survive 3 or more years and may be cured.
 Remission rates in adult AML are inversely related to age, with an expected remission rate of more than 65% for those younger than 60 years.
 Data suggest that once attained, duration of remission may be shorter in older patients.
 Increased morbidity and mortality during induction appear to be directly related to age.
 Other adverse prognostic factors include central nervous system involvement with leukemia, systemic infection at diagnosis, elevated white blood cell count (>100,000/mm3), treatment-induced AML, and history of myelodysplastic syndromes or another antecedent hematological disorder.
-Patients with leukemias that express the progenitor cell antigen CD34 and/or the P-glycoprotein (MDR1 gene product) have an inferior outcome.[2-4] AML associated with an internal tandem duplication of the FLT3 gene (FLT3/ITD mutation) has an inferior outcome that is attributed to a higher relapse rate.[5,6]
+Patients with leukemias that express the progenitor cell antigen CD34 and/or the P-glycoprotein (MDR1 gene product) have an inferior outcome.[3-5] AML associated with an internal tandem duplication of the FLT3 gene (FLT3/ITD mutation) has an inferior outcome that is attributed to a higher relapse rate.[6,7]

 A long-term follow-up of 30 patients who had AML that was in remission for at least 10 years has demonstrated a 13% incidence of secondary malignancies.
-Of 31 long-term female survivors of AML or acute lymphoblastic leukemia younger than 40 years, 26 resumed normal menstruation following completion of therapy.
+Of 31 younger-than-40-years, long-term, female survivors of AML or acute lymphoblastic leukemia, 26 resumed normal menstruation following completion of therapy.
 Among 36 live offspring of survivors, 2 congenital problems occurred.

 - Myint H, Lucie NP: The prognostic significance of the CD34 antigen in acute myeloid leukaemia.
 Leuk Lymphoma 7 (5-6): 425-9, 1992.
 [PUBMED Abstract]